smtilson/pp3-command-line-game/README.md

 Remaining: 1 Investigate
 because they assigned there first die to the task.
 The requirement decreased by 2 since they had 2 Investigate "symbols" on that die face.
 The die was removed from their pool, and so all die shifted down one.
 They might then enter 5 to assign their fifth die to the task.
 This would complete this task and they would have 4 remaining dice to attempt the rest of the tasks for the current Adventure.

 Some tasks require a player to lose health or sanity.
 These effects take place once the task is chosen.
-The game only checks if the player is alive at the end of the turn, so a player can use an item to recover even if their health or sanity reachs 0 during the turn.
+The game only checks if the player is alive at the end of the turn, so a player can use an item to recover even if their health or sanity reaches 0 during the turn.

 Note: if a player rolls a wild face, then they choose which part of the task to assign it to.

 ##### Passing
 If none of their dice matched the requirements, the player can enter pass.
 This rerolls all of their dice at the cost of forfeiting one of them.
 Thus their dice pool decreases.
 If a player has only one remaining die, and it does not match then they must pass.
 They will then fail the Adventure as they have no more dice.
 For example, a player may be in the following situation: